CollegeBoreal/INF1089-200-21H-02/7.Projets/300115140/README.md

 **What is Ansible Playbooks?**

 Ansible Playbooks are the access points to Ansible provisionning.
 Written in YAML, playbooks provide a way to deploy and configure remote servers on various environments.
 On a higher level, these playbooks are used to handle multu-tier rollouts and load balancing taks for the servers.
-So Ansible and Playbooks are very simple, they are used in many applications Example of Ansible:
+So Ansible and Playbooks are very simple, they are used in many applications.
+Example of a Playbook:

 ```
 ---